 Also, I recommend checking out Jamie Nguyen's guide on setting up an OpenSSL Certificate Authority which is focused on creating an RSA based certificate authority.
 This guide will create both RSA and ECDSA based certificate authorities.

-Because of its size and performance properties, ECDSA is likely to become the dominate cryptosystem, however, it isn't nearly as widely supported as RSA is.
+Because of its size and performance properties, ECDSA is likely to become the dominate cryptosystem, however, it currently isn't nearly as widely supported as RSA is.
 As well, ECDSA and RSA have different performance properties under different operations, so in some circumstances, RSA is superior in performance to ECDSA, and will likely remain so.

 We will prefer to use our ECDSA chain of trust, with the RSA chain being used as a backup, and both being used where a service supports using both.
-Since most of the effort of running a Certificate Authority is in securely distributing the root certificates in the first place, why not just distribute two keys instead of one?
+Since most of the effort of operating a Certificate Authority is in securely distributing the root certificates in the first place, why not just distribute two keys instead of one?